caam37830/project-group-11/doc/checkpoint/report.md

 ### 4.2 Use agent-based modelling to show the effect of (incomplete) mask usage
 #### Motivation
 Although there is broad agreement that travel restrictions and social distancing are beneficial to limit the spreading of covid-19, recommendations around face mask use are inconsistent.
-Some countries advise to wear face mask while other don't.
-And in the United States, different states have different policies.
+Some countries advise to wear face masks while others do not.
+Further, in the United States, different states have different policies.
 Therefore we want to investigate and show the effect of different extents of face mask usage.
-What is the relationship between the proportion of mask users and spread of Covid-19?
+What is the relationship between the proportion of mask users and the spread of Covid-19?
 I.e. Is it linear or non-linear?
 Are there any positive or negative externalities that affect either type that results?
-Will wearing face masks limit the spreading trend or will it reduce the final infection proportion of population?
-Can wearing face mask delay the peak time of the epidemic?
+Will wearing face masks limit the spreading trend or will it even reduce the final infection proportion of the population?
+Can face mask usage delay the peak time of the epidemic?

 #### Changes to the Model
-Suppose agents are separated into two 'types': those who wear masks and those who don't.
+Suppose agents are separated into two 'types': those who wear masks and those who do not.
 Wearing a mask reduces the risk of spreading Covid-19 (conditional on being Infected) by xx% and reduces the risk of becoming Infected (conditional on being Susceptible and coming into contact with an Infected) by yy%.

-In discrete methods, we can define a new status `m_status=True` or `m_status=False` and change the function which simulate the spread process (`infect_pop` function in abm.py).
+In discrete methods, we can define a new status `m_status=True` or `m_status=False` and incorporate it into the function which simulates the spread process (`infect_pop` function in abm.py).
 For each `agent i`, when `agent i` is the virus spreader, the new spread parameter `b[i]` should be `xx% * b[i]`, and when `agent i` is the virus receiver, it have `yy%` probability to become infected.
-Briefly speaking, when the agent decide to wear a mask, it will spread or receive the covid virus at a lower probability.
+Briefly speaking, when an agent decides to wear a mask, it will spread or receive the covid virus at a lower probability.
-In addition, the patient recover process does not change, so we don't need to change parameter `k`.
+In addition, the patient recovery process does not change, so we would not need to change parameter `k`.

 According to the reference paper, we can manipulate many variables.
-We can decide the percent of population that wearing face masks, and this percent can be a function of time and can vary among different population clusters.
-We can also discuss the effectiveness of face masks (our `xx%` and `yy%`)
+We can determine what proportion of the population wears a mask, and if this proportion changes over time or is different for different sub-populations.
+We can also manipulate the effectiveness of face masks (our `xx%` and `yy%`) in stopping the spread of disease.

 #### Data
 This exercise is primarily simulation-focused.
-In practice we don't know when and how people wear face mask, different masks have different protection level, and the relationship between demographic features and the mask coverage rate is not obvious.
+In practice we don't have definite information on the effect and usage of facemasks -- different masks have varying protection levels, and the relationship between demographic features and the mask coverage rate is not obvious.
 What we do have access to are the results of a survey conducted by New York Times in the summer of 2020 that reports county-level mask usage.
 This data may provide inspiration for some of the simulations we run.

 #### Specific References
 1. Worby, C.J., Chang, HH.
 Face mask use in the general population and optimal resource allocation during the COVID-19 pandemic.
 Nat Commun 11, 4049 (2020). https://doi.org/10.1038/s41467-020-17922-x